Force over Distance: Chapter 50

 “Do you speak English?”
 Rush asked carefully.
 “I think no.”

 Young snorted.
 “This is thought friction.”
-He began to press, very gently, against the swirl of the scientist’s thoughts.
+He pressed, very gently, against the swirl of the scientist’s thoughts.
 “How does that feel?”

 “Complex?”
 Young echoed.
 “Good or bad?”